hsialitskaya/DBSecure/README.md

  🆘 **This will delete the insurance_agency database and all its contents.
 Make sure to back up any important data before executing this command.** 🆘

  ## License
-Memo Game: Animal and Color Matching is licensed under the MIT License.
+Insurance Agency Database is licensed under the MIT License.
 See [LICENSE](https://github.com/hsialitskaya/DBSecure/blob/main/LICENSE) for more information.

 Happy coding and enjoy managing Insurance Agency Database! 🎉